Dark Delights: 15 Terrifying Films That Deserve More Attention | Wealth of Geeks

 11. The Wailing (2016)

 The movie, set in a secluded and isolated South Korean town, opens as a terrible and unknown illness spreads among the locals, causing them to act strangely and violently.
-It investigates the balance between good and evil, faith and doubt, and the results of one's choices that are incredibly uncomfortable and thought-provoking.
+It investigates excellent and evil, faith and doubt, and the results of one's choices that are incredibly uncomfortable and thought-provoking.
 As the mystery is revealed, it tests the viewer's morality and supernatural beliefs.

 12. The Ritual (2017)